-This year, Google celebrates 15 years of Google Maps and to mark this occasion, its Czech branch captured the Street View of the newly reconstructed National Museum.
+To mark the occasion of 15 years of Google Maps, its Czech branch captured the Street View of the newly reconstructed National Museum.
 Havas collaborated with Google to mark this anniversary and to introduce the historic landmark to journalists and the public.

 Google Street View has mapped a large number of world monuments and interiors, to major cultural institutions – including the National Museum Historical Building in Prague.

 Wherever they are, virtual visitors can walk through selected areas for free online, including those that have not yet been made available to the public and are just waiting to be filled with exhibits.
 Also captured is a stunning dome located in a limited access area, offering a beautiful view.